Skip to main content

 Before You Begin

-• A Barndoor account with admin or superadmin privileges.
+• A Barndoor account with admin privileges.

 • An LLM Gateway with at least one provider and one model already configured — see Using the LLM Gateway.